WaverlyCole/FE-Compatibility-VoidSb-/README.md

 Instructions:

-    1: Get and copy source of translate.lua
+    1: Get and copy source of auto-updating.lua

-    2: Paste the source of your LocalScript below the very last line of translate.lua
+    2: Paste the link of your script where it says [[PASTE LINK HERE]]

     3: Run as a normal Script.